 Each strand is weaved together with the next in an inseparable cord.
 If you pick out the strand you don’t like—the whole cord unravels.

 God, who made the institution of marriage and the concept of headship (Ephesians 5:23; 1 Corinthians 11:3), knows better than us.
-But this is hard to accept when we’ve been schooled in the world’s ideology by mothers, sisters, or friends looking out for themselves who never trusted in God, even if they say they do.
+But this is hard to accept when we’ve been schooled in the world’s ideology by mothers, sisters, or friends looking out for themselves who’ve never trusted in God, even if they say they do.

 They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.
 Titus 1:16

 If you harbor resentment for ANYthing God declared as very good, you will never find the peace and joy you long for in life, let alone marriage.

-Many women say that their husbands don’t deserve their respect or that they have to earn their respect.
+Many women say that their husbands don’t deserve their respect or that he needs to earn their respect.
 But respecting your husband is less about the man standing in front of you (with all his obvious flaws) and more about the position God gave him to stand in.

 Do you reverence him?